Sensorimotor polyneuropathy is a condition that causes a decreased ability to move or feel (sensation) because of nerve damage.

 When to Contact a Medical Professional

-Call your health care provider if you have loss of movement or feeling in a part of your body.
+Call your provider if you have loss of movement or feeling in a part of your body.
 Early diagnosis and treatment increase the chance of controlling the symptoms.